 TWE's salaried employees earn paid-time-off (PTO).
 PTO accrues per pay period based upon years of service.
-PTO for each employee expires upon the end of the fiscal year.
+Beginning July 1, 2022, hourly staff were afforded PTO as well, earning 1 hour of PTO for every 35 hours worked for a maximum of 21 hours per year for part time employees and 35 hours per year for full-time employees.
+PTO is not paid out in lieu of taking the actual time and expires upon the end of the fiscal year.